-This guide explains how Pinterest AI detection works and what you can do before uploading.
+This guide explains how Pinterest AI detection works and how to remove AI labels from Pinterest before upload.

 How Pinterest detects AI images in 2026